 Law enforcement also took 25-year-old Chauncy Noel, of Sharon Hill, into custody earlier this month, less than two weeks after a bullet he fired grazed another driver on I-95 North.

-Philadelphia isn’t alone in the interstate shooting spike, however.
+Philadelphia isn’t alone in the spike of interstate shootings, however.
 Intense road-rage moments have increased across the country.

 “The number of road rage injuries and deaths involving guns has increased every year since 2018,” according to research from Everytown for Gun Safety.
 “In that year, at least 70 road rage shooting deaths occurred in the United States; in 2022, the number doubled to 141.”